 The public areas of the Sol Costa Atlantis and all rooms have free high-speed WiFi, which was fast and reliable.
 There’s also satellite TV in each room, with a wide selection of international channels.

 And the hotel offers laundry and ironing services for an additional charge, should you need them during your visit.

 Our room had a balcony with a small table and chairs but unfortunately the balcony looked directly out onto a number of other high-rise buildings.

 To the left was a view of the mountains of the Teide National Park and to the right, I could just about see a tantalising glimpse of the Atlantic ocean.
-Meanwhile, the ceiling-to-floor windows by the lift showed me the fabulous view of the sea that we would have enjoyed if we’d upgraded at check-in!
+Meanwhile, the ceiling-to-floor windows by the lift showed me the fabulous view of the sea that I would have enjoyed if I’d upgraded at check-in!